Near Spencerville in Allen County, Ohio — The American Midwest (Great Lakes)

 Erected 1961 by Allen County Historical Society, in cooperation with, The Anthony Wayne Parkway Board.

-Marker series.
-This marker is included in the National Historic Landmarks, and the The Miami & Erie Canal marker series.
+Topics and series.
+This historical marker is listed Industry & Commerce • Landmarks • Waterways & Vessels.
+In addition, it is included in the National Historic Landmarks, and the The Miami & Erie Canal series lists.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Spencerville Veterans Memorial (approx. 1.1 miles away); Miami – Erie Canal (approx. 1.6 miles away); "Johnny Appleseed" (approx. 4 miles away); The Town of Hartford (approx. 4.4 miles away); Bloody Bridge (approx. 4.7 miles away); Fort Amanda (approx. 5.1 miles away); a different marker also named Fort Amanda (approx. 5.1 miles away); Site of the 86 Acre Homestead of Dye Sunderland (approx. 5.4 miles away).
 Touch for a list and map of all markers in Spencerville.